I am currently accepting patients for Addiction Medicine care using Ontario Telehealth Network (OTN).

 If you want to get set up for OTN before speaking with Marta, you can review the process on this link to OTN.
 In order to see me on OTN, you need to use a browser on a laptop or computer, and I have been advised that Google Chrome works best.

-If you would rather use your cellphone, you need to download 2 apps prior to being able to see me: OTNConnect, and Pexip Infinity Connect.
+If you would rather use your cellphone, you need to download 1 app prior to being able to see me: Pexip Infinity Connect.

 Once you are set up, you will receive an invitation for a virtual visit.
-The instructions will be on the email, but if you have difficulty, please call Marta, and she can help you resolve most issues.
+The instructions will be on the email, but if you have difficulty, please call my assistants, and they can help you resolve most issues.

 Please READ THE CONSENT form prior to starting your visit.
 We will discuss this online at the beginning of your first session, but it would be great if you could read it prior to that.
 If you do not wish to proceed, please give us a call.

 I hope you and those you care about are keeping safe in these times of COVID19.
 I look forward to seeing you online, and helping you achieve your goals regarding addictions and associated healthcare issues.